civo/status/content/issues/2026-06-30-FRA1-storage-compute-instability.md

 2026-06-30 10:45 UTC

-We are investigating reports of storage and compute instability in the FRA1 region.
+We are investigating storage and compute instability in the FRA1 region.
 Some customer instances and volumes may be experiencing degraded performance or be unavailable.
 Our engineering team is actively investigating the cause and we will provide further updates as more information becomes available.